chayka/Chayka.Helpers/docs/Chayka-Helpers-JsonHelper.md

 }

-Payload is scanned recursively for JsonReady interface instances, so that json representaion of the object can be customized
+Payload is scanned recursively for JsonReady interface instances, so that json representation of the object can be customized

 * Class name: JsonHelper